espruino/EspruinoDocs/info/Troubleshooting.md

 To fix this, either remove your `console.log` and `print` statements, or explicitly set the console to be on the Serial port at startup with `function onInit() { Serial1.setConsole(); }`.
 However the second option will mean that you will no longer be able to program Espruino from USB unless you reset it.

-### I get 100% CPU usage in the Web IDE

-Sadly we know about this and it appears to be an issue with Chrome's Serial port implementation.
-A new version of Chrome that is due out in a month should fix this.